Krishna-Ji/Krishna-Ji/README.md

-Sure, here's a revised version of your GitHub profile README tailored for potential employers:

 Hi there, I'm Krishna Pathak 👋
 I'm a passionate learner diving into the world of web development, with a focus on mastering React.js.